A version of this article was originally published in the CACE Blog on November 29, 2018.

 The Wonder of Story

 Ruth Wilson defines knowing that combines feeling and thinking as wonder, when “the world is known through the heart as well as the mind.”
 Wonder leaves something to the imagination, for students themselves to discover.
 When I visit primary classrooms, I can usually predict too much teacher talk.
 Too much explaining to “brains on a stick.”
 Whenever a teacher sees the word “explain,” she should translate “tell a story.”
-In a beautiful 1st grade lesson about the fascinating life of birds, the teacher is asked to explain what an ornithologist is.
+In a beautiful 1st-grade lesson about the fascinating life of birds, the teacher is asked to explain what an ornithologist is.
 Young children love to master technical vocabulary.
 It’s good for them to know the term ornithologist.
-But instead of explain, what if she told a story:
+But instead of explaining, what if she told a story:

-When I was a little girl we went over my grandfather’s house every Sunday for dinner.
+When I was a little girl, we went over to my grandfather’s house every Sunday for dinner.
 I’ll never forget the beautiful settings on the table.
 Grandmother put out her best plates that had little red and blue roses all around the edges.
 There were even two forks!
 All my aunts and uncles and cousins gathered at the table.
 One Sunday, in the middle of dinner, Grandfather put down his fork and cupped his hands behind his ears.
 “Listen,” he whispered.
 We heard a beautiful song coming from the front yard.
 Grandfather led us to the window, and we looked out and saw the most amazing bird!
 It had a red dress like it was going to a party.
 Grandfather gave us some binoculars, and we could see the smooth feathers and sharp claws clasping the branch.
 My grandfather loved birds so much he had a special name.
 He was called an “ornithologist.”
 He had a beautiful book where he drew pictures and wrote notes because he never wanted to forget anything he learned.
 If you love birds as much as my grandfather, you might become an ornithologist when you grow up.
 And I have a book for you, just like my grandfather’s, where you can draw pictures and write down all you learn about birds.

 No, she might not really have such a grandfather.
 If that bothered her moral conscience, she could say, “I had a friend who. …” That might not be true, either.
 But not to worry, there is always “Once upon a time. …”